-Due to Tier 4 restrictions, our Private Tour Experiences are currently unable to go ahead.
+We are excited to be offering private tours again from 17th May onwards.
 If you had a tour booked for January and have not yet heard from us, please get in touch.
 We are offering a choice of a refund or to reschedule for later in the year.

 Are you still looking for volunteers?

 Yes, we are always looking for volunteers.
 We are, however, only accepting adult volunteers at the moment and no more than two volunteers may be at the rescue at a time.
 We are keen to find volunteers willing to do various admin tasks from home to minimise the need for people at the rescue.
 We regret that, due to the number of adults required on site, we cannot accept any more volunteers under 18 until lockdown eases when our minimum age will return to 11 years.